-Further easing of Covid restrictions confirmed for 12 April
+Further easing of COVID restrictions confirmed for 17 May

 The vaccine deployment programme continues successfully

 Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated

 Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS

 Our assessment of the risks is not fundamentally changed by new Variants of Concern

 As set out in the Roadmap, 4 weeks is needed to fully understand the impact of each step.
 The Government also committed to provide a further weeks’ notice to businesses.